socketlabs/socketlabs-powershell/src/SocketLabs/InjectionApi/Docs/Out-SocketLabs.md

 # Out-SocketLabs

 ## SYNOPSIS
-The SocketLabs PowerShell module lets you send messages through our platform using our email injection API.
+The SocketLabs Out-SocketLabs cmdlet lets you send messages through our platform using our email injection API.

 ## SYNTAX